 All of these alternative modes of transport pollute less than the conventional automobile and contribute to transport sustainability.
 They also provide other significant benefits such as reduced traffic-related injuries and fatalities, a reduction in space needed for parking and driving, reduced resource usage and pollution related to both production and driving, increased social inclusion, increased economic and social equity, and more livable streets and cities.

-Shown in Hastings District Councillor Jacoby Poulain on her bike.
+Hastings District Councillor Jacoby Poulain on her bike.

 Photo courtesy of Hastings District Council